juliaceliberti/Honours/dataBreakdown.md

 ## Visualising the data

 To visualise the .bigWig, .bed and .bigBed files, we can utilise a genome browser like IGV to view the signal.
-We can then utlise our Jupyter Notebook to break this data down into bins and quantify signals to work with tabular data.
+We can then utlise our Jupyter Notebook to break this data down into intervals and quantify signals to work with tabular data.